 The great advantage of DIY builders is that they undertake the whole work of website setup and installation—including hosting.

 Please note: With DIY, your website link might contain an extension like “wix” or “weebly” if you choose basic subscription packages.
 Visitors understand your website is built on those platforms.
 The website might also contain ads.
-Don’t any ads?
+Don’t want any ads?
 There is an additional fee to get rid of them.

 The table below compares the basic features suggested by DIY builders and WordPress.
+The following features directly affect costs when building a website.

 |DIY builder name||Weebly.com||Wix.com||Squarespace.com||WordPress.org|